-You may be able to get VMLI if you have a severe disability, and you meet all of the requirements listed below.
+You may be able to get VMLI if you meet all of the requirements listed below.

 All of these must be true:

 - Received a Specially Adapted Housing (SAH) grant to buy, build, or make changes (like installing ramps or widening doorways) to a home so you can live more independently, and

 - Have the title of the home, and

 - Have a mortgage on the home, and

 - You’re under 70 years old